bagustris/DL_PdM/README.md

 This folder contains two pickle files, which are extracted features and labels for tool wear sensing experiments.
 Each pickle file contain x_train, y_train, x_test, y_test.
 The task is defined as a regression problem.

 - data_normal: each data sample is a vector.
 The features are extracted from the whole time sequences.
 - data_seq: each data sample is a tensor.
-The features are extracted from windows of the time time sequences.
+The features are extracted from windows of the time sequences.

 Especially, data_seq can be used by LSTM and CNN models. data_normal can be utilized by conventional ML models.